leungkean/Group-Project/README.md

 2) Download SciQ dataset: https://allenai.org/data/sciq and unzip it in the directory in which you unzipped this in a file titled Sciq

 3) Run python pre_processing_sciq.py

-4) Now in src.py it is setup to train the model.
+4) Now in src.py it is setup to train the model

 With a little modification to the forward pass (in particular taking the que on how to output the actual output of the model in the print statements in the train() function) a